 3. Paying for a funeral using a funeral plan or funeral insurance

-Some people will have already arranged to pay for their funeral either through a pre-paid funeral plan or funeral insurance.
+As mentioned, some people will have already arranged to pay for their funeral themselves either through a pre-paid funeral plan or funeral insurance.

-With the price of funerals rising, more and more people are turning to pre-paid funeral plans to cover the cost, with over 50% of people making some sort of provision for their funeral before they die (Sunlife The Cost of Dying Report 2021).
+With the price of funerals rising, more and more people are turning to pre-paid funeral plans to cover the cost, with over 69% of people making some sort of provision for their funeral before they die (Sunlife (2023) Cost of Dying Report).

 To find out if the person who has died has been paying into a plan, check if there is any paperwork or payments that suggest they have a plan.
 If you can find any mention of a plan or insurance, you can call the provider and see if they have a record.
 Their plan may be able to pay for some of, or all of, the funeral costs.